RexanWONG/RexanWONG/README.md

 # 🏆 Hackathons + awards

-Here is a list of the prizes that I won in hackathon and coding related competitions in the past :
+Here is a list featuring some of the prizes and awards that I won in hackathon and coding related competitions in the past :

 ## 🥇 **Mina Protocol X Developer Dao - First Place Grand Prize winner**